This “How to Redesign a Website” guide looks at a number of aspects relevant to both the process and the desired outcomes;

 Write new, original and informative page content – don’t copy other’s efforts.
 Copying is both illegal and immoral and immediately portrays your website as second-rate.
 For example; in every niche of the travel industry there are dozens of websites that shamelessly copy and publish entries from Wikipedia verbatim!
 The first to copy a page is at best 2nd best… If you’ve come to the party late, you might be the 25th or the 100th copycat… In those circumstances, expecting top billing on Google rankings is a leap of faith!

-Modernity & User Experience
+Page Load Speed & User Experience

 Older sites are characterised by table-based layouts, and/or generated by old-fashioned software such as MS Frontpage etc. Modern sites are characterised by their adherence to the latest HTML/CSS standards, in the current version of content management systems.